Spokane Campus

 Expand Health Care Access

-Create solutions to the problem of access to quality health care in rural and urban underserved areas of Washington State.
+Create solutions to the problem of access to quality health care in rural and urban underserved areas of Washington state.

 Train Physicians Who Will Serve Their Own Communities